humzak711/PlagueRAT/PlagueRCE/README.md

     ▒▓▒░ ░  ░░ ▒░▓  ░▒▒   ▓▒█░ ░▒   ▒ ░▒▓▒ ▒ ▒ ░░ ▒░ ░
     ░▒ ░     ░ ░ ▒  ░ ▒   ▒▒ ░  ░   ░ ░░▒░ ░ ░  ░ ░  ░
     ░░         ░ ░    ░   ▒   ░ ░   ░  ░░░ ░ ░    ░
                  ░  ░     ░  ░      ░    ░        ░  ░

-Welcome to PlagueRCE, the ultimate RAT server<br>
+Welcome to PlagueRCE, the ultimate RAT server

 Please use this code for educational purposes only, if one of you script kiddies happen to end up in possession of my code, if you use this in a harmful, unethical or